 In 2016 SAFCEI ran a series of evaluation workshops where the impact of the FLEAT trainings were assessed.
 Members were asked to identify and present to interested communities in their district who wanted support on environmental learning and to whom they could pass on what they had learnt through FLEAT.

-FLEAT in Kenya 2016_Liz McDaid reports back (short article)
+- FLEAT in Kenya 2016: Liz McDaid reports back

-Waste Management Presentation given by Tendai Gurupira (presentation)
+- Waste Management Presentation given by Tendai Gurupira (PDF download)

-What FLEAT Does to a Young African Believer CYNESA, Kenya (Report/Reflection about FLEAT)
+- What FLEAT Does to a Young African Believer: CYNESA, Kenya (PDF download)

 Meet the FLEAT team and read about what motivated them to join this programme: